TimCook/overwatch-automated-voiceliner/README.md

 2. Run "Overwatch.exe"
 3. Done lol

+EDIT: Download the v1.69-Lite version if Chrome is FALSELY saying its a virus, smh smh

 The overwatch.exe also automatically extracts the files in the files folder, so no worries Source code for files, extraction, program, et cetera., are all available to view above!